The coast of northern Norway: hiking and wild camping Kvaløya and Senja

 Camping one last night in Narvik before catching the night train back home

 And that was another hiking trip completed!
-I quite enjoyed exploring these two islands on foot, yet I found the quality and quantity of the hiking trails somewhat disappointing, so I don't know if I'll return soon.
-I have a feeling I missed some of the most scenic spots because they required walking on a road for a long time, or climbing steep, exposed, non-maintained trails with a heavy backpack, which just isn't much fun.
+I quite enjoyed exploring these two islands on foot, yet I found the quality and quantity of the hiking trails somewhat disappointing, so I don't know if I'll return sometime soon.
+I know I missed some of the most scenic spots because they required walking on a road for a long time, or climbing steep, exposed, non-maintained trails with a heavy backpack, which just isn't much fun.
 I wonder if the hiking possibilities on the Lofoten are better?
 I guess that more popular travel destinations do have their advantages!

 Comments